TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 The Nuke Deep Learning (DL) installation can be divided into compiling the DLClient Nuke node and installing the DLServer using Docker.

 **Requirements:**
-- NVIDIA GPU, Linux with Nuke installed
+- Linux with Nuke installed
+- NVIDIA GPU (Important: GPU memory must be at least 6GB)
 - CMake (minimum 3.10)
 - Protobuf (tested with 2.5.0 and 3.5.1)
 - Docker